Code Generation In Flutter

 - If you want to compare two objects you have to override

-methods.
-If we consider the above example, void main() { final user1 = User(name:"Abc",city: "zzz",age: 12); final user2 = User(name:"Abc",city: "zzz",age: 12); print( user1 == user2); // false }
+==andhashCodemethods.
+If we consider the above example, void main() { final user1 = User(name:"Abc",city: "zzz",age: 12); final user2 = User(name:"Abc",city: "zzz",age: 12); print( user1 == user2); // false }- When you compare

-methods. class User { User({ required this.name, required this.city, required this.age, }); String name; String city; int age; // .... @override bool operator ==(Object other) => identical(this, other) || other is User && runtimeType == other.runtimeType && name == other.name && city == other.city && age == other.age; @override int get hashCode => name.hashCode ^ city.hashCode ^ age.hashCode; }
+user1anduser2, you will getfalseas output.
+It's because you have to override the==andhashCodemethods. class User { User({ required this.name, required this.city, required this.age, }); String name; String city; int age; // .... @override bool operator ==(Object other) => identical(this, other) || other is User && runtimeType == other.runtimeType && name == other.name && city == other.city && age == other.age; @override int get hashCode => name.hashCode ^ city.hashCode ^ age.hashCode; }- This appears to be suitable for small-scale applications once again.
+However, in medium/large size applications, modifying all of these attributes will result in an increase in complexity and code readability.

 - These are the two scenarios I've chosen.
 However, code creation may be used for a variety of purposes.